IgniteUI/igniteui-docfx/en/components/select.md

 - Disabled items are not selectable.
 - Selection is removed if the selected option gets deleted.
 - When there are items with diplicated values, the first one gets selected.
+> It is a good idea to note that `igx-select` supports *single* selection of items only.

 ### Event emitting
 Since `igx-select` extends `igx-drop-down`, it also makes good use of its events which include: